 What is a Sales Pipeline?
-Why should you track it?
+7 Stages & Why You Must Track It

 Are you rushing late to your MBA class?
 Need to impress your peers on “Sales Pipeline”? 😛

 TLDR: Think of the Sales Pipeline as your sales GPS.
-It’s the ultimate visual tool to track prospect advancement through quantifiable sales stages.
+It’s the ultimate visual tool to track prospects through 7 quantifiable sales pipeline stages, from prospecting to closing.
 This way, you and your team can easily see how close someone is to making a purchase.

 What is a Sales Pipeline?